opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/antiddos_v1.md

+---
+page_title: ""
+subcategory: "AntiDDos"
+---

-# Data Source: opentelekomcloud_antiddos_v1
+# opentelekomcloud_antiddos_v1

-The OpenTelekomCloud Antiddos data source allows to query the status of EIP, regardless whether an EIP has been bound to an Elastic Cloud Server (ECS) or not.
+Use this data source to query the status of EIP, regardless whether an EIP has been bound to an Elastic Cloud Server (ECS) or not.

 ## Example Usage